vuestorefront/magento2/docs/getting-started/configure-magento.md

 php bin/magento setup:static-content:deploy
 ```

-Then go to the admin panel, find the configuration panel of the `GraphQL CustomConfig` module and set:
+Then go to the admin panel, find the configuration panel of the `GraphQL CustomConfig` module, and set:

 - **complexity** to 1500,
 - **depth** to 20.

+For more information, see the [GraphQL security configuration](https://devdocs.magento.com/guides/v2.4/graphql/security-configuration.html) page.

 ### 5. Enable CORS